HuazhuLi/TickTack.js/README.md

 ## What is TickTack?
 TickTack.js is a tool that enables the users can easily get the performance data from SPAs and tranditional pages.
+Here is the api of TickTack:

+Here is the series of articles I mentioned before: